afragen/git-updater/README.md

         "success": true
     }

 And our plugin is updated!
 The messages displayed are those that otherwise would be displayed in the non-shiny WordPress admin interface.
-The full list of attributes accepted by this REST API service is shown here:
+The full list of attributes accepted by this RESTful service is shown here:

 * __key__ - The key as displayed on the Remote Management tab.
 The key passed to the endpoint in the api call must match the key stored on the system.
 * __plugin__ - Specify this to update a plugin.
 This is the plugin's slug.